chriskim06/kubectl-topui/README.md

 ![](./demo.gif)

-the demo displays the braille plots a little weird. here is a screenshot
+the demo displays the braille plots a little weird because i cant figure out font stuff with the recording software. here is a screenshot
 ![](./screenshot.png)

 ## Configuration